open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 - Heap profiling (alloc-only) and live (in-use) heap profiling (alloc + free), if configured accordingly.
 - OTLP output shape (`alloc_space`, `alloc_objects`, and optional `inuse_space` / `inuse_objects`).
 - Sample applications and instrumentation on the user-space side and associated performance and implementation observations.
-- Back-pressure: a closed-loop PID controller on the profiler side that holds memory-event throughput at a configured fraction of the overall sample budget.
+- Back-pressure: a closed-loop rate limiter on the profiler side that holds memory-event throughput at a configured fraction of the overall sample budget.

 ### Non-success criteria / out of scope